giancosta86/intro-to-redux/slides/intro-to-redux.md

 - _Minimalist library_ providing just a core implementation

-- Redux _does not depend on a specific major library or framework_, such as React or Angular: it can be referenced by _any JavaScript project_, potentially even simple CLI apps
+- Redux _does not depend on a specific major library or framework_, such as React or Angular: it can be referenced by _any JavaScript project_, including backend projects and potentially even command-line applications

 - The ecosystem provides _a wide variety of extensions_ and _developer tools_